 This crisp is made just like my pure Rhubarb Crisp, but with strawberries standing in for a portion of the rhubarb.
 They give the crisp a sweeter profile and more complex flavor.
 Use the best berries you can find.

 Why It Works

-- Whole wheat gives the streusel a graham cracker-like flavor.
+- Whole wheat flour gives the streusel a graham cracker–like flavor.